What is the debt service coverage ratio?

 Why is it important?

 A frequent statistic used in loan contract negotiations between businesses and banks is DSCR.
-For instance, a corporation qualifying for a line of credit could be required to keep a DSCR of at least 1.25.
+For instance, a qualifying corporation seeking a line of credit could require a minimum DSCR of 1.25.
 In this case, it’s possible to determine that the borrower has fallen behind on the debt.
 DSCRs may aid analysts and investors in evaluating a company’s financial soundness in addition to helping banks manage risk.